 Independent Inquiry into the Future of Civil Society

-CGF is part of a group of eight funders who have come together to fund an independent Inquiry into the Future of Civil Society.
+CGF UK is part of a group of eight funders who have come together to fund an independent Inquiry into the Future of Civil Society.
 The lead funder and co-ordinator is The Barring Foundation, the others are the Paul Hamlyn Foundation, the Barrow Cadbury Trust, the Esmée Fairbairn Foundation, Lankelly Chase, the City Bridges Trust and the Lloyds Bank Foundation.